Lecture Series: Medical Information Sciences

 The field of research and studies Medical Information Sciences has been established as a response to this development, introducing a guest lecture series of the same name in the winter semester of 2022/2023.
 It adresses current questions from science and provides insights into corresponding areas of industry.

-Additionally, the events will be live-streamed.
+Additionally, the events will be live-streamed to the four CCC-WERA-Allianz locations.
 If you are interested in attending the live-stream, we kindly ask you to register by sending an informal email to office.bioinf@informatik.uni-augsburg.de on time.

 The lectures aim at an interested professional audience and will be held in English.